-Italy is the country of pasta.
-This is nothing new since on average, an Italian consumes 23 kg of pasta per year: this is the highest figure in the world, far outpacing consumers in Tunisia (17 kg per year) and Venezuela (13 kg), who round out the podium.
+Italy is the land of pasta.
+This is no surprise, given that On average, an Italian consumes 23 kg of pasta per yearThis is the highest figure in the world, far surpassing consumers in Tunisia (17 kg per year) and Venezuela (13 kg), who complete the podium.

-In short, A business opportunity that needs no further explanation: Italian companies producing pasta, or otherwise engaged in the sector, can reap great economic benefits in Italy-US relations.
+In short, a business opportunity that needs no further explanation: Italian companies producing pasta, or otherwise engaged in the sector, can reap great economic benefits in Italy-US relations.

 Finally, to market a processed food product in the U.S. market, all companies that register with the FDA will have to Also adopt a food safety management system.